How to give an amazing talk

 Repeat your message in various forms

 People are different.
 And so are people in your audience.
-Some are visual learners, while others get the message more by speaking it out.
+Some are visual learners, while others get the message more by hearing it spoken.
 Make sure you convey your message in various forms.
-Show an inspiring photo, tell a personal story, play a video clip or pieces of sound or combine them – be creative!
+Show an inspiring photo, tell a personal story, play a video or sound clips or combine them – be creative!
 You can even dance the message as people have shown in Dance your PhD competitions.

 Examples, examples, examples